Emergent social conventions and collective bias in LLM populations: Introduction

-Our approach aimed to minimize the complexity of both the interaction scheme and the semantic space to enhance transparency when interpreting the results.
 It is important to delimit the scope of our findings while highlighting possible avenues for future work.
-Firstly, our results reveal key aspects of norm dynamics in populations of LLMs within an experimental setup that is, unavoidably in LLM research, reliant on several parameters including the LLM model, the prompt, and specific conventions.
-While rigorous testing, including metaprompting and experiment repetitions using different parameters, confirms the robustness of the results in this context, an important aspect of future work will consist of generalizing the results to different controlled experimental settings.
-In this context, scaling to larger populations and semantic spaces should also be investigated \cite{de_marzo_language_2024}.
-Secondly, we considered only unstructured populations where interacting pairs are randomly selected.
-A straightforward yet crucial extension of this work consists of embedding the population in more realistic social networks, which may have a profound impact on the collective dynamics \cite{baronchelli2018emergence}, as well as considering microscopic interactions involving more than two agents \cite{iacopini2022group}.
-Finally, to bridge the gap between synthetic experiments and real-world applications, an exciting frontier for future study lies in considering more realistic conventions—such as moving from alphabet letters to sensitive human norms related to gender, race, and other social categories—and investigating the dynamics of conventions in mixed LLM-human ecosystems, both in laboratory settings and eventually in natural environments like social media.
-Ethical considerations should be of course foundational for these kind of experiments.
+First, our results reveal key aspects of norm dynamics in populations of LLMs within an experimental setup that is, unavoidably in LLM research, reliant on several parameters including the LLM model, the prompt, and specific conventions.
+While rigorous testing, including meta-prompting and experiment repetitions using different parameters, confirms the robustness of the results in this context, an important aspect of future work will consist of generalizing the results to different controlled experimental settings.
+In this context, scaling to larger populations and semantic spaces should also be investigated~\cite{michelrevisiting2023,de_marzo_language_2024}.
+Second, we considered only unstructured populations where interacting pairs are randomly selected.
+A straightforward yet crucial extension of this work consists of embedding the population in more realistic social networks, which may have a profound impact on the collective dynamics~\cite{baronchelli2018emergence,han2024static}, as well as considering microscopic interactions involving more than two agents~\cite{iacopini2022group}.
+Third, to bridge the gap between synthetic experiments and real-world applications, an exciting frontier for future study lies in considering more realistic conventions---such as moving from alphabet letters to sensitive human norms related to gender, race, and other social categories.
+Last, simulated cooperative games played by AI agents may also prove useful for tuning the agentic behavior towards desirable outcomes.
+This could be potentially achieved through Multi-agent Reinforcement Learning~\cite{sun2024llm} or, in games for which a clear optimal strategy can be defined, by integrating strategic reasoning into the agent's decision workflow through external knowledge bases or Bayesian reasoning modules~\cite{hua2024game, gemp2024steering}.